noodlio/recommender-docs/quick-start.md

 }
 ```

-*Alternatively, you can build up the user profile by liking or disliking attributes (e.g. the genre `adventure` or release year `2017`).
-Read in the detailed section how*.

 ## Step 5: Receive the recommendations

 Finally, receive the recommendations for `user1` by sending a `HTTP POST` call to the route `/recommend` with in the **body** the following JSON object: